jordanfb/PicoCADToolKit/README.md

 Here are some items that we're interested in adding to the toolkit!
 If you have more ideas or want to contribute message @quickpocket#2838 on the picoCAD discord server (The Megadome)!

-- - [ ] Tool for separating objects if they aren't connected?
-Hmmmm
-	- this is only really useful if there's a way to split an edge, which I'm not sure how to make so maybe not just yet
 - - [ ] Tool for merging/unmerging the uvs of a mirrored face?
 - - [ ] Tool for unwrapping neighboring faces using the same basis if the normals are similar
 	- Plus then connect them by linking the UVs!